Cameron Smith (rugby league, born 1998)

 Smith has spent time on loan from Leeds at the Bradford Bulls and Featherstone Rovers in the Championship.

 Early life

 Smith was born in Pontefract, West Yorkshire, England.
 He is the brother of fellow professional player Daniel Smith.

-Cameron Smith attended Castleford Academy in a period from 2010 - 2015.
+Smith attended Castleford Academy in a period from 2010 - 2015.
 He then furthered his education at NEW College, Pontefract by taking BTEC Level 3 Extended Diploma in sport.
 He captained his high school side Castleford Academy to win the National Cup, Yorkshire Cup and the Wakefield district cup.

-Cameron's youth career saw him play for his local team Castleford Panthers where he made over 60 appearances for the club.
+Smith's youth career saw him play for his local team Castleford Panthers where he made over 60 appearances for the club.